Simon Langton Grammar School for Boys: Foundation

-The school was founded along with its sister school in 1881, succeeding the Blue Coat Boys' School housed at the Poor Priest's Hospital in order to provide better education for the lower proportion of the Middle Class.
+The school was founded along with its sister school, Simon Langton Girls' Grammar School, in 1881.
+It succeeded the Blue Coat Boys' School at the Poor Priest's Hospital in order to provide better education for the lower proportion of the Middle Class.
 The schools were originally called the Canterbury Middle Schools, but in order to dispel the impression that the schools were socially exclusive (the pair were often collectively known as the "middle class school"), they were renamed in 1887 after Simon Langton, Archdeacon of Canterbury (previously the Archbishop of York, for a short period in 1215), who, after his death in 1248, had left behind endowments to the Poor Priest's Hospital (which were later bequeathed to the Simon Langton schools).

 The school was initially built on the site of what is now the Whitefriar's Shopping Centre in central Canterbury.
 The buildings were built of red brick, dressed with Bath stone, the construction of which cost approximately £3000, and the design was simple with little decoration.

 Uniform and traditions

 The first piece of uniform was introduced in 1887; a straw hat with a black and yellow band and a separate cap for the winter months.
 However, by 1927 the black and yellow design was fairly widely replicated by other schools and so was replaced by a red, blue and gold blazer and hat with a coloured button on the crown to signify the wearer's House.
-The current uniform is a maroon and blue blazer, red, yellow and blue tie, and formal white shirt with black or grey trousers and black shoes.

 By 1900, the school had a range of traditions.
 On 24 May, Queen Victoria's birthday, Empire Day was celebrated by a parade and the raising of the Union Flag in the playground, a speech by the headmaster, and a holiday.
 At the end of each Christmas term, boys would put on an "Entertainment", and over the Christmas holidays they would be expected to read a classic set by the headmaster.

 The first Annual Commemoration Service was held in July 1911, and has continued since, being interrupted only during wartime and the COVID-19 pandemic.